K1fernandes/Briefing---Central-Bikes/README.md

 <br>
 <hr>
 <br>
-<p style="font-size: 30px">Thus developing your typography style and color palette for the production of a logo and app covers</p>
+<p style="font-size: 30px">Thus developing your typography style and color palette for the production of a logo and app covers, you can find more of this project in the file above</p>